matthias-reis/carda-gatsby/content/articles/2022/05/dream-vision-founder-jan.md

 language: en
 languageLink: /2022/05/dream-vision-interview/
 ---
-**Jan, who you might know as one of the founding members of the atmospheric post-metal project Zorya from Slovenia, started his new solo project Dream Vision last December.
+**Jan Oblak, who you might know as one of the founding members of the atmospheric post-metal project Zorya from Slovenia, started his new solo project Dream Vision last December.
 His freshly released debut, "Rêves", is a dreamful mix of electronic blackgaze and post-rock music with influences in the post-black and depressive black metal genre.
 I now had the chance to talk to the multi-instrumentalist who recorded the whole album all by himself.**

 **Anne:** Hey!
 Thanks for taking the time for this interview!
 How are you doing at the moment?
 Congrats on your brand-new album, "Rêves"!
 It's wonderful!